nolansmurro/subreddit-nlp-classification/README.md

 ## Subreddit Classification based on Post Titles

 ## Overview

-PlantMa, our agricultural startup company specializing in houseplants and gardening supplies, is looking to optimize its marketing strategies and product offerings for two distinct customer segments: houseplant enthusiasts and gardening enthusiasts.
-We aim to improve our marketing strategies by building a model to classify Reddit posts from two distinct subreddits, /r/houseplants and /r/gardening, based on their post titles.
-The ultimate goal is to build a classification model that provides insights enabling us to target our marketing efforts more effectively and could potentially be repurposed for use in other online communities.
+This project aims to explore and distinguish between posts from two Reddit communities—/r/houseplants and /r/gardening—by classifying posts based on their titles.
+The overarching goal is to build a robust binary classification model that can predict which subreddit a given post belongs to, based on the language and content in the title.

+Understanding the distinctions between these communities not only deepens insight into user behavior and language patterns but also opens the door for applications in content recommendation, community analysis, and digital marketing strategies.

 ## Data Dictionary
 | Feature       | Type    | Description                                             |